If you are in crisis: In crisis? Call or text 988 · Text HOME to 741741 · More resources

 Functional impairment is not assessed

 DSM-5 requires that ADHD symptoms cause significant functional impairment in two or more settings.
-The ASRS does not include functional-impairment items (unlike the PHQ-9, which has a 10th functional-impairment question).
-A high symptom score without significant functional impairment may not warrant clinical diagnosis.
-Users should weight their results against their actual functional level.
+The LBL inventory does not include functional-impairment items (unlike the PHQ-9, which has a 10th functional-impairment question).
+A high LBL inventory score without significant functional impairment may not warrant clinical diagnosis.
+Users should weight their results against their actual functional level — work performance, relationship satisfaction, daily-life management, and quality of life.

 Childhood-onset is not assessed

 The DSM-5 childhood-onset requirement (symptoms before age 12) is the single biggest gap in adult self-screening.
 Adult-onset attention problems are not ADHD by current clinical convention; they are typically explained by depression, anxiety, sleep loss, hormonal changes, head injury, or chronic stress.
-The Wender Utah Rating Scale (childhood-retrospective) can complement the ASRS but is not currently implemented in this tool.
+The Wender Utah Rating Scale (a childhood-retrospective instrument) can complement adult ADHD self-screening tools, but it is not currently implemented in the LBL inventory.
+Future LBL versions may add a brief childhood-symptom recall section.

 Cannot replace clinical evaluation